langmead-lab/recount-unify/README.md

 `--debug` will force the pipeline to only run upto 5 random studies and then quit, otherwise it'll do every study that has a complete set of "done" runs and then loop forever after sleeping for a few seconds at each loop.

+### Patroller Dependencies
+* zstd executable in the path
+* Snakemake executable in the path
+* Python 3.6
+* Python 2.7

 ## Other functionality

 *merge* is for merging junctions from all samples into one sparse matrix